 Ammonia vs Bleach

-NH3 widely known as ammonia is composed of 3 atoms of hydrogen and 1 atom of nitrogen.
+NH3, widely known as ammonia is composed of three atoms of hydrogen and one atom of nitrogen.
 Nowadays, ammonia is artificially produced by combining all four atoms by force.
 However, ammonia can be found naturally in the atmosphere because during the decomposition of all organic matters, ammonia is produced.
-Ammonia can clean any object or surface without changing the object’s or surface’s color.
-That might be the reason why ammonia is popularly used to clean glass, tiles and other hard surfaces.
+Ammonia can clean any object or surface without changing the object’s or the surface’s color.
+This is the reason ammonia is quite popular when it comes to cleaning glass, tiles and other hard surfaces.
 Ammonia has a characteristic pungent smell that makes it easy for it to be identified.
 It is also considered to be caustic as well as hazardous.

-3. Ammonia can clean without discoloring the object.
-On the contrary bleach usually makes the object’s color lighter.
+• Ammonia can clean without discoloring the object.
+On the contrary, bleach usually makes the object’s color lighter.

 No related posts.